-- Expressions & Formulae (Level 4) This unit contains work on aspects of algebra, geometry, statistics and reasoning. - Relationships (Level 4) This unit contains work on aspects of algebra, geometry, trigonometry, statistics & reasoning. - Added Value (Level 4) The added value unit gives learners the opportunity to demonstrate breadth and challenge.
+• Geometry & Measure (Level 4)

+This unit contains work on aspects of area, measurement, tolerance, container packing, volume, gradient, Pythagoras and scale.

+• Added Value (Level 4)

+The added value unit gives learners the opportunity to demonstrate breadth and challenge.
 Questions will involve the integration of mathematical topics from the first 3 units.
 The assessment consists of two parts, a non-calculator and calculator section.